dalibo/temboard/CONTRIBUTING.md

 Go to https://127.0.0.1:8888/ to access temBoard runing with your code!
 An agent is already set up to manage the PostgreSQL cluster of the UI.

+If you want to trash development env, use `docker-compose down -v` and restart from `make devenv`.

 ## Develop both UI and agent